LackOfUsernameIdeas/MindReel/README.md

 These files are excluded from version control and must exist locally before running the project.
 Templates below show the expected structure - fill in real values yourself.

+There are two configuration objects in **api/config.js**: one for local development and another for deployment to a hosting environment using MySQL.

 ### `api/config.js`

 ```js